 You can soon be on your way to 6 figure incomes if you:

-- Sell items that you no longer use if they’re in good condition.
+- Make a home inventory and sell items that you no longer use if they’re in good condition.

 - Get a part-time job.

 - Start a side-hustle using your unique skillset.

 - Work towards improving your qualifications and earn a promotion or get a better-paid job.